silverhawke249/nonlinearity/README.md

 Custom Levels and Level Editor must be enabled first.

 ## Changelog
+- 1.6
+  - Adjustment to Secured and Fixture.
 - 1.5
   - Adjustment to Oscillation, Alternation, and Dichotomy.
 - 1.4